 Michelle van Blerck, Communications Manager, Digital Freak

-Platforms like Instagram Stories and Reels, TikTok, YouTube Shorts, and Snapchat have popularized vertical video formats and drawn away eyeballs from other spaces where horizontal video is still a thing.
-Marketing agencies must adapt to this trend by producing vertical video advertising that fits seamlessly into the mobile browsing experience.
+Social media platforms like Instagram Stories and Reels, TikTok, YouTube Shorts, and Snapchat have popularized vertical video formats and drawn away eyeballs from other spaces where horizontal video is still a thing.
+Marketing agencies must adapt to this trend by producing vertical video advertising that fits seamlessly into the mobile browsing experience and create shoppable videos for their eCommerce clients.

 3. Make It Short and Then Cut It Shorter

-Short-form videos are steadily gaining traction in an era of information overload and shrinking attention spans.
-Platforms like TikTok, Instagram, and Vine (RIP) have popularized the creation and consumption of ultra-short videos–both content and ads.
+Short form videos and interactive videos are steadily gaining traction in an era of information overload and shrinking attention spans.
+Platforms like TikTok, Instagram, and Vine (RIP) have popularized the creation and consumption of ultra-short videos–both content and video ads.
 These bite-sized clips are engaging and easily shareable, typically ranging from a few seconds to a minute (max!).
 The sweet spot is currently about 15-30 seconds, 10 if you are still building a following.

-And if that makes your groan audibly–we’re sorry.
+And if thinking about interactive video makes you groan audibly–we’re sorry.
 We know shorter content is just as tough to produce–if not tougher–than longer-form content.
 This isn’t a new complaint.
 It calls to mind that famous quote, “If I had more time, I would have written a shorter letter” (commonly misattributed to Mark Twain but likely originally from the letters of French philosopher Blaise Pascal).
 So yes, we acknowledge it: it’s a lot of hard work to make something both brief and compelling.
 People have been griping about it for literally centuries.

-Create a video content and advertising plan that breaks down the information into tiny bursts such as product features and use cases, unboxings, testimonials, reviews, how-tos, and more.
-But whatever you do, make sure to keep them bite-sized and don’t forget to put as much effort into your SEO for maximum impact.
+Create a video content and advertising plan that breaks down the information into tiny bursts, such as product features (hello, shoppable videos!) and use cases, unboxings, testimonials, reviews, how-tos, and more.
+But whatever you do, make sure to keep them bite-sized, and don’t forget to put as much effort into your SEO for maximum impact.

 4. Be Bold by Being Quiet